 An unlawful detainer lawsuit is a suit brought by a landlord to obtain possession of the property and/or receive payment of back rent.
 In order to legally evict a tenant (remove and lock the tenant out of the property), the landlord must file an unlawful detainer lawsuit.
 An award for possession of property authorizes the landlord to evict a tenant from the property.
 If the landlord is also awarded judgment for payment of back rent, he or she may collect the judgment by attaching property, garnishing wages, or any other legal means.

 If you are served with an unlawful detainer complaint, the complaint will show the court location where you should file your response.
 There may be several options for responding to an unlawful detainer lawsuit depending on your circumstances.
 Forms may be obtained from the clerk's office or by clicking the forms link.
 After you have filed your response to the landlord's complaint in the clerk's office and a Request for Setting is filed, you will both be notified by mail of the time and place of the trial.
 You must pay the filing fee when you file your written response; however, it is possible to obtain a waiver of the fee if you cannot afford to pay it.
-In order to obtain a fee waiver, you must file an Application for Waiver of Court Fees and Costs at the time you file your response.
-The Application for Waiver of Court Fees and Costs may be obtained from the clerk's office or by clicking the forms link.
+In order to obtain a fee waiver, you must prepare the Request to Waive Court Fees and the Order on Court Fee Waiver at the time you file your response.
+Request to Waive Court Fees and Order on Court Fee Waiver forms may be obtained from the clerk's office or by clicking the forms link.

 If the case goes to trial and the landlord is awarded judgment against you for possession of the property, the landlord can then obtain a Writ of Possession.
 This legal document authorizes the Sheriff to physically remove and lock you out of the property.
 The Sheriff will post a Notice to Vacate the property before enforcing the Writ of Possession.
 After the Sheriff posts the notice, you have five days to move.
 If you fail to move within five days, the Sheriff will physically remove you and turn over the possession of the property to the landlord.
 The Sheriff's cost for the eviction may be added to the judgment, which the landlord can collect from you.